Is yoga for more than just flexibility? The short answer is, of course, YES. But what else can and does yoga enhance?

 Vinyassa: This is a very active and athletic form of yoga, where a series of poses are performed in sequence to create a flow.
 Each movement is linked with the breath, where each movement is linked through the breath cycle.
 (This is the form we currently offer at FITLIFE on Wednesdays at noon AND is my personal favorite.)

 Although there are different form or practices of yoga, the main goal for each is still to train the body and mind to become more self aware.
 If practiced regularly you’ll begin to experience and see some the benefits we already highlighted.
 Angella Tortorici is our resident yoga instructor and she’s fantastic!
-For more information on yoga or if you’re interested in checking out a class let us know.
+For more information on yoga check out this page or if you’re interested in checking out a class let us know.